top of page

 Fabric pieces with floral and pastel patterns are cut into a square with diagonal lines on a light background.

-Step 6: Press
+Step 6: Press the Triangles

 Four quilt blocks with floral patterns in navy, pink, green, and white, arranged on a plain white background.